pridkett/unifi-dns-scripts/README.md

 - `IP4_NO_REDIRECT`, `IP6_NO_REDIRECT`
 Hosts listed in these settings will be able to send DNS requests to any host anywhere in the world.
 Consider this as a bit of a DNS back door.

+- `IFACE`
+The ethernet interface for your outbound DNS blocking and redirection.
+At this time if you are running multiple interfaces, this won't insert the redirection rule.

 License
 -------

-Copyright (c) 2021 Patrick Wagstrom
+Copyright (c) 2022 Patrick Wagstrom

 Licensed under terms of the MIT License